 Approaches to modernization can vary widely in scale and scope, with some taking on a total overhaul of an existing system’s functionality and others taking a more focused approach.
-Today, most mainframe modernization is mainframe application modernization, which focuses on updating the code and supporting infrastructure of a particular mainframe application or applications.
-This approach can include adding or implementing
+But the the most common mainframe modernization approach is mainframe application modernization, which focuses on updating one or more mainframe applications.
+In fact, the terms mainframe modernization and mainframe application modernization are often used interchangeably.

 It’s worth noting that as a method of modernization, mere code translation often fails to address the complexity of the problem modernization sets out to solve.
-Successful mainframe modernization projects concentrate not just on code but on system-level engineering concerns such as data architecture, runtime replacement and transaction processes.
+Successful mainframe modernization projects concentrate not only on code, but on system-level engineering concerns such as data architecture, runtime replacement and transaction processes.

-Ultimately the right mainframe modernization solution is one that keeps an enterprise’s hardware and software competitive in a rapidly changing IT landscape, while retaining the transactional, security, resilience and performance characteristics of the mainframe computing platform.
+Ultimately the right mainframe modernization solution for an enterprise is one that keeps an enterprise’s mission-critical systems competitive in a rapidly changing IT landscape, while continuing to leverage the transactional, security, resilience and performance advantages of the mainframe computing platform.
 According to a recent report, organizations see substantial and increasing return on investment (ROI) from their mainframe modernization projects, ranging from 288% for app modernization on a mainframe to 362% for projects that move workloads from a mainframe onto other platforms.1

 Here are five benefits organizations typically realize with a strong mainframe modernization approach.

-Legacy mainframe modernization helps enterprises keep pace with new technologies and ensures their competitors won’t gain a technological edge.
-The introduction of AI tools into mainframe modernization projects, for example accelerates critical areas of transformation like code refactoring, DevOps design, knowledge preservation, and quality-of-service improvements
+Legacy application modernization helps enterprises keep pace with new technologies and helps ensure competitors won’t gain a technological edge.
+The introduction of AI tools into mainframe modernization projects, for example, accelerates critical areas of transformation like code refactoring, DevOps design, knowledge preservation, and quality-of-service improvements.

 Mainframe modernization is an opportunity to add skills and capabilities to your employees, making them more competitive and able to contribute better to your critical operations.
 For example, if your applications were coded more than a decade ago, chances are your coders could use a refresh as much as their code.
 AI tools can also address skills gaps as developers trained on the original languages the apps were written in—like COBOL—retire.